Automattic/vip-go-ci/README.md

 [git-secrets]
-github-token= ; Personal access token from GitHub team-id=      ; Team ID to test if present, this is a numeric team-slug=    ; Team slug to test if present, is a string org-name=     ; GitHub organisation name to use in testing
+github-token= ; Personal access token from GitHub team-id=      ; Team ID to test if present, this is a numeric team-slug=    ; Team slug to test if present, is a string.
+Should be referencing the same team as team-id. org-name=     ; GitHub organisation name to use in testing
 ```